We have information you must know before you buy the Concorde.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 The Concorde offers impressive grip in hard cornering and solid, stable braking performance.
 It's amazing how well this car handles given its size.
 It's easy and fun to drive on winding roads.
 Yet it's very stable on the open road at high speeds and relatively unaffected by crosswinds.
-The steering system has been revised for improved feel.

 Unlike the pre-1998 models, the current Concorde's quad headlamps provide brilliant illumination as well as a classy styling touch.
 Windshield wipers are far more effective, as is the defroster, which proved particularly welcome during a nasty blizzard.

-Chrysler's Concorde offers elegant styling that continues to draw admiring glances.
+Chrysler's Concorde sports elegant styling that continues to draw admiring glances.
 It offers a roomy, comfortable interior.
 Handling is impressive.
 While not the most refined vehicle in its class, the Concorde delivers class, style and value.